robwschlegel/tikoraluk/README.md

 ## Updates

+* November 21, 2018
+  * Re-calculated ice to remove land ice in the OISST data
+  * More work on visuals

 * November 20, 2018
   * Recalculated the ice and skewness values as well
   * More work on visuals